google-research/language/language/xsp/README.md

 sh ../data_download.sh train_only
 ```

 You must also download resources for training the models (e.g., a pre-trained BERT model).
 Clone the [official BERT repository](https://github.com/google-research/bert) and download the BERT-Large, uncased model.
 We didn't use the original BERT-Large model in our main experimental results, but performance using BERT-Large is slightly behind BERT-Large+ on the Spider development set (see Table 3 in the main paper).
-This download will include both the BERT parameters and the vocabulary, which you will need.
+You can ignore the vocabulary file in the zipped directory.

 ### For evaluation